Welcome to our English page

 How we work

-Help at Hand is a small organization and we have chosen to focus our engagement to selected aid projects.
+Help at Hand is a Swedish organization and we have chosen to focus our engagement to selected aid projects.
 We pay regular visits to the locations we are committed to and we personally make sure that the right help reaches the right receiver.
 This may involve handing out food packages in disaster areas, build orphanages, buy school materials or working with health promotion activities for children living on the street.
 By being physically on the locations, we meet people, see their needs and can follow up our efforts.